 - When you start to threaten your child with punishments, can you notice that it's coming from your own sense of helplessness?
-And, instead, use
+Instead, use that

 - If you want to stop yelling, but you're finding it tough, give yourself a break -- It IS tough!
 But it's also possible, so give yourself better support,

 in the form of a star chart.
 Your kids give you stars for every morning or afternoon you don't yell.
 Every week that's better than the week before

 Did you find one thing you can do to support yourself so you can regulate better when you start to get upset?
 Commit to doing that one thing.

 And, of course, forgive yourself.
 This parenting gig is hard, and no one is perfect.
 But every time you calm yourself instead of acting your upset out

 onto your child, you're rewiring your brain, so it gets easier to regulate yourself the next time.
 Over time, you'll see that as you change, your child